-If you receive healthcare benefits from your employer, you should have access to a Summary Plan Description (SPD).
-In a nutshell, the SPD provides important details about your company’s benefits plan and how it works.
-Required by law, the SPD defines when employees become eligible to participate in the plan, how benefits are calculated and paid, how to submit claims, when benefits are fully guaranteed, and more.
-Here’s a breakdown about the ever-important Summary Plan Description.
+If you receive healthcare benefits from your employer, you should be given access to a Summary Plan Description (SPD).
+Your SPD provides essential details about your company’s benefits plan and how it works.
+Required by law, the SPD defines plan eligibility, how benefits are calculated and paid, how to submit claims, when benefits are fully guaranteed, and more.
+Here’s what you need to know about your Summary Plan Description.

-A Summary Plan Description is a document that employers must provide at no charge to employees who participate in Employee Retirement Income Security Act (ERISA)-covered retirement plans or health benefit plans.
+An SPD is a document employers must provide at no charge to employees who participate in Employee Retirement Income Security Act (ERISA)-covered retirement or health benefit plans.

 Within 90 days of your hire date, you should receive an SPD covering your new employer’s healthcare and retirement benefits.
 You may receive the document electronically or as a hard copy.
 You can request a written version if provided only an electronic copy.

 If you need a copy of the SPD, contact your benefits plan administrator or HR department.

-The SPD should be written in clear, simple language that all employees can understand*.
-It must include:
+The SPD should be written in clear, simple language that all employees can understand.* It must include the following:

-*If 10 percent or more of a company’s employees speak a language other than English, the SPD must be published in those other languages too.
+*If 10 percent or more of a company’s employees speak a language other than English, the SPD must also be published in those other languages.

 Read your company’s SPD carefully to learn more about: